Directed by Jonny Wilson

 Starring Dani Muriel

 Shooting in Madrid and Sevilla in summer 2021

 Co-production with Salto de Eje Producciones Cinetograficas (ES) and Takemoto (ES)

 A hobo, DANIEL, lives in the streets of a big city, for instance, Madrid.

 Invisible to people who go by him all day, he had a past that NEREA, post university woman, discovers.
 Do you want to ignore it?
 OUTCAST.

-Screenplay by Sam Khoze, Tarek Zohdy & Eric Pham
+Screenplay by Sam Khoze, Tarek Zohdy, Eric Pham and Chuck Russel

 Coproduction with LIFE Productions (USA), TEN TEN GLOBAL MEDIA (USA), BONDIT MEDIA CAPITAL (USA) & CROSS CREEK (USA)